stevana/hot-swapping-state-machines2/README.md

 ## Discussion and future work

+Wouldn't it be neat if the programming language environment (compiler/REPL?) could keep track of what's deployed where and only allow us to upgrade it without downtime and without breaking forwards or backwards compatibility?
+(Or at least give us a stern warning and let us proceed in cases we really wanted to break things.)

-While there's still a lot to do in order to get proper support for upgrades of stateful systems, I hope that I've managed to provide a glimpse of a possible way of going about doing it.
+While there's still a lot to do in order to get proper support for upgrades of stateful systems, I hope that I've managed to provide a glimpse of a possible way of going about doing it, at least if one content with writing state machines.

-Here are a bunch of things I've thought of but not done yet:
+Here are a bunch of things I've thought of, but not done yet:

 1. Notice how the type of `counterV1` and `counterV2` is the same.
 I think the input and output types perhaps need to stay the same, otherwise we wouldn't